|Meaning of faith

 Understanding what faith is

 When I was in grade school, I remember talking to a fellow student about what Jesus said about faith; “If ye have faith as a grain of mustard seed, ye shall say unto this mountain, remove hence to yonder place; and it shall remove; and nothing shall be impossible unto you” (Matthew 17:20).
 He went along with what I was saying as he pointed to a small hill.
 He noted how small it was in relation to a mountain, restating the claim that faith can move mountains.
 We were both marveling at the words of Jesus when he looked at me and said, “how much faith do you have?”
 I realized that I was caught in my own words.
 I said, “I have some faith”.
 He said, if faith can move mountains, then it shouldn’t take too much faith to move a little hill, let’s see you do it!”
 I realized that that little hill wasn’t going to move just by my thinking about it.
-Although I didn’t have an answer at the time, I had to think about what we had just discussed, what was Jesus’ words alluding to?
+Although I didn’t have an answer at the time, I had to think about what we had just discussed, what was Jesus’s words alluding to?

 Faith as a grain of mustard seed – the seed is the smallest of all seeds and yet a great tree grows from it.
 But you don’t plant a mustard seed and then stand back and expect to see a great tree standing before you.
 There is a germination period, followed by a considerable growth period long before the tree comes to fruition.
 So how does the process work?

 On May 25, 1961, President John F. Kennedy made this statement; "I believe that this nation should commit itself to achieving the goal, before this decade is out, of landing a man on the moon and returning him safely to the earth”.
 If that isn’t a declaration of faith, I don’t know what is.
 The director at NASA looked at his comrades and said, “Can we do this?”
 At the time it was impossible, for the technology hadn’t yet been developed.
-There was a mountain of information that would have to be gathered, tested, and proved before the task could be accomplished.
+There was a mountain of information, resources, and technology that would have to be gathered, tested, and proved before the task could be accomplished.
 Despite the death of Kennedy in 1963, on July 20, 1969, the mountain had been moved, Neil Armstrong was standing on the moon.
 And four days later, the Apollo 11 crew was safely back on earth.
 Such is the power of faith (from a left-brain or scientific perspective).

 For John Kennedy, it took a decade to move the mountain.
 But the scripture doesn’t say it would move all at once.
 It merely says that it would move if your faith was as great as a mustard seed.
 John Kennedy planted the seed.
 It took thousands of companies and tens of thousands of workers to make it grow into the Apollo moon project.
 It has stood as a mighty tree since.